DandelionSprout/adfilt/.github/README.md

 However, if you were led here by extension teams or extension customer services, it was most likely due to **[Dandelion Sprout's Nordic Filters](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt)**, my signature list for all up-to-date adblockers, whose userbase is very loosely estimated to measure in the low 6-digits.
 Various modified versions of it are included in uBlock Origin, AdGuard, AdNauseam, AdBlock, Adblock Plus, AdGuard Home, pfBlockerNG, Brave Browser, and Vivaldi's privacy settings.

-If you have any problems, suggestions, or a desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things for the time being.
+If you have any problems, suggestions, or the desire to help, I allow both _Issues_ and _Pull requests_ reports about any such things for the time being.
 Don't be shy to ask/tell me.

 Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listene på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.
 Man er ikke nødt til å bruke engelsk hele tiden.